Welcome to Hedgehogs Class.

 Teaching and Learning in Hedgehogs Class

 The children in Hedgehogs are encouraged by staff to foster their independence and learn through first-hand experience.
 They also learn through meaningful interactions with others, through physical activity and through play.
 In Hedgehogs we follow the Early Years Curriculum which is organised into the three prime areas of learning: Personal, Social and Emotional, Communication and Language, Physical.
 The four further areas of learning are Literacy, Mathematics, Understanding the World, Expressive Arts and Design.
-Most of our children have been working on this curriculum in our Pre-School, however in Hedgehogs we place more emphasis upon the four further areas, especially Literacy and Mathematics.
+Most of our children have been working on this curriculum in our Pre-School, however in Hedgehogs we place more emphasis upon the four further areas, especially Communication and Language, Literacy and Mathematics.